ninefyi/azure-container-apps/README.md

 # Prepare Azure resource

 1. Create a resource group
+2. Create an Azure Container App Environment
-2. Create an Azure Container Registry
+3. Create an Azure Container Registry
-3. Create an Azure Container App
+4. Create an Azure Container App
-4. Create RBAC and assign a contributor role to a resource group no 1.
+5. Create RBAC and assign a contributor role to a resource group no 1.
-5. Create Secret on GitHub > Settings > Secrets > Actions
+6. Create Secret on GitHub > Settings > Secrets > Actions
    1. AZURE_CREDENTIALS
    2. AZURE_RG
    3. ACR_PWD